-// This host code will be executed in parallel with memory copying and kernel
+// This host code will be executed in parallel with memory copying

-serial_computation ();
+host_computation ();

 '''

 - Optimizing memory copying between GPU and CPU - One can also run memory transfer operation concurrently with another (opposite direction) memory transfer operation, or a kernel.
 For that, one has to create and use streams. - Only works with pinned host memory